AI & Agents

 }

 This service wrapper applies default timeout values and automatic retry logic.
 Network requests fail for many unpredictable reasons.
 Adding resilience early in your integration helps your application handle poor network conditions smoothly.
+If a call returns HTTP 429 with error code 1671, wait until the x-ve-limit-expires header before retrying.
+Folder listings are cursor-based: pass sort_by, sort_dir, page_size, and cursor, and follow pagination.has_more with pagination.next_cursor.

 Uploading Documents and Managing Agent File Locks

 Transferring files into an intelligent workspace requires reliable payload management.
-Fast.io handles the background tasks of indexing and generating embeddings automatically.
+Fastio handles the background tasks of indexing and generating embeddings automatically.
 This leaves your application responsible only for delivering the initial binary data.

 When an agent and a human user collaborate within the same workspace, managing concurrent access becomes necessary.
-Fast.io provides file lock mechanisms to prevent race conditions.
+Fastio provides file lock mechanisms to prevent race conditions.
 If an automated model is actively generating a document summary or writing code into a file, it can acquire an exclusive lock.
 You need to respect these locks in your PHP backend.

 public function uploadDocument(string $workspaceId, string $filePath, string $filename)